 According to the book, Deep Work by Cal Newport, to do great work, you must put yourself in an environment that lets you have lots of focused, uninterrupted, and distraction-free time.
 This isn’t feasible throughout your workday since most companies require collaboration and feedback to get work done.

 Instead, you can set aside 3 hours where the entire team is immersed in deep work.
 This means, no meetings, no social media, and no conversation.
 Each team member will solely be working on their task at hand.
-Any feedback and collaboration required can be done outside of those deep work hours.
+Feedback and collaboration are outside deep work hours.

 By putting in place easy and effective strategies, you can maximize your team’s productivity.
 If you want to set up strategies that are customized to your employees and how they work.
 The best way to do so is to ask them.
 Have conversations with your employees about how the workplace can be more productive for them and see how their needs and personal strategies for productivity can be accommodated within everyday work.